Chocolate Chip Cherry Bars

 So I decided to make chocolate chip cherry bars.
 The beauty of this cherry dessert recipe is that it’s fast, one-bowl, and no mixer is required.

 I almost used white chocolate chips but then thought, no, semi-sweet chocolate and cherries just go together.
 After all, dark chocolate-covered cherries are the confections that overpriced Valentine’s Day candy assortment boxes are made of.
-Because of the fruit and the fruit juices released while baking, to say they’re moist and juicy is an understatement.

 There’s no granulated sugar in them; just brown sugar.
 In cookie baking, a higher ratio of brown to white sugar keeps cookies extra soft and moist, and it does the same thing for blondies.
 It also imparts a caramely-buttery richness that I adore.

 The chocolate chips melted everywhere.
-Can you say hot juicy beautiful mess?
+Can you say hot, juicy, beautiful mess?
 Cherries and summer fruit never tasted so good.

-What’s in These Cherry Bars?
+What’s in These Chocolate Cherry Bars?

 For these amazing chocolate chip cherry bars, you’ll need: